peddikishore/calculator/README.md

-This project is about basic arithmetic actions of a calculator .
+This project is about basic arithmetic operations of a calculator.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can first run:

+### `npm install`

-First run `npm install` and then followed by
+and then followed by

 ### `npm start`